 Assist in hosting special, sport and social events for individuals with physical and cognitive disabilities, seniors and veterans.
 Activities include special events, socials, tours, teaching and adapting sports skills for individuals with disabilities.

-Bicycle Motocross (BMX @ Waterford Oaks)
+Bicycle Motocross (BMX at Waterford Oaks Race Track)

 Track maintenance begins in April.
 Assist in the weekly operation of BMX by providing technical assistance at practices and races.
-Duties include bike inspection, registration, scoring, staging, corner marshaling, and concessions.
+Duties include bike inspection, registration, scoring, staging, corner marshaling and concessions.

 Golf Courses and Programs